carlonicolo/introsde-2015-assignment-1/README.md

 The code of this class is almost all commented then i will list some design decisions that i did.
-* I decide to save the objects created in another and new file xml named **peopleMarshaller.xml** ;
+* I decide to save the objects created in a new file xml named **peopleMarshaller.xml** ;
-* I create a static method to create new Person to make things easier
+* I create a static method to create new Person to make things easier, and **i used it to create 3 perons as requested by the assignment**
 ```java
     /**
 	 * This method allows to create a person with a series of requested params.